sdondley/Dist-Zilla-for-Beginners/tutorial8.md

 just an archived version of the `sayhi-0.001` directory placed there for your convenience.

-Dive down into your distribution with `cd sayhi-0.001`, also known as your **"build tree,"** and we'll step through each of the files and directories we see from left to right with the `ls -l` command.
+Dive down into your distribution's directory, also known as your **"build tree,"** with `cd sayhi-0.001`, and we'll step through each of the files and directories we see from left to right with the `ls -l` command.

 ### The `bin` Directory